meeDamian/fat/MODELS.md

 ```

 ### Runtime
-`buildActiveModels()` constructs `ModelInfo` instances from families + active models.
+`buildDefaultModels()` constructs `ModelInfo` instances from families + default models.
 API keys are loaded by family ID (not model name), so switching variants requires no other changes.

 ## Timeout Configuration